tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-4-electron-seq-ui.md

 ## Other Notes

 In order for the displays on the grid and the UI to be in sync with Live's transport, you may need to Adjust the MIDI in timing in Live's preferences.
-If the 16th note represented by Live's trasnport line in a MIDI clip seems to be ahead of the steps displayed in the UI or on the grid, try adjusting the MIDI Clock Sync Delay by a negative number, such as -100ms.
+If the 16th note represented by Live's transport line in a MIDI clip seems to be ahead of the steps displayed in the UI or on the grid, try adjusting the MIDI Clock Sync Delay by a negative number, such as -100ms.

 The `main.js` class also watches for the Electron window close event.
 When it occurs, it calls a method that resets the grid display by turning off all button lights.